-- In advance of the recruitment process, an ad hoc committee of the Governing Board will review planned activities for the next three years of Cradle-to-Career system development and the current advisory board composition to determine desired characteristics and expertise for members of each advisory board, which will be codified into a rubric for each advisory board. - The Office will create documentation to publicize the opportunity to apply, including requirements for participation, anticipated activities, the selection rubric, and an application form. - The ad hoc committee will provide input to the Office on application materials and the dissemination plan. - The Office will partner with Governing Board members, advisory board members, and community partners to recruit for advisory board nominations. - The Office will compile applications and ensure they are complete. - Ad Hoc committee members will review and score each application against the rubric, with multiple ad hoc committee members reading each application, and aggregate assessments will be calculated by the Office. - The Ad Hoc committee will discuss potential slates for each advisory board at a public meeting, including rank-ordering runner up candidates. - Focusing on how the incoming slate of candidates would improve diversity, lived experience, skills, expertise, and planned activities, the Governing Board will review and determine whether to approve the slate of candidates, including offering positions to runner-up candidates in the order recommended by the ad hoc committee if advisory board members elect not to serve.
+- In advance of the recruitment process, the Selection for Advisory Boards Committee of the Governing Board will review planned activities for the next three years of Cradle-to-Career Data system development and the current Advisory Board composition to determine desired characteristics and expertise for members of each Advisory Board, which will be codified into a rubric for each Advisory Board. - The Office will create documentation to publicize the opportunity to apply, including requirements for participation, anticipated activities, the selection rubric, and an application form. - The Selection for Advisory Boards Committee will provide input to the Office on application materials and the dissemination plan. - The Office will partner with Governing Board members, Advisory Board members, and community partners to recruit for Advisory Board nominations. - The Office will compile applications and ensure they are complete. - The Selection for Advisory Boards Committee members will review and score each application against the rubric, with multiple Committee members reading each application, and aggregate assessments will be calculated by the Office. - The Selection for Advisory Boards Committee will discuss potential slates for each Advisory Board at a public meeting, including rank-ordering runner up candidates. - Focusing on how the incoming slate of candidates would improve diversity, lived experience, skills, expertise, and planned activities, the Governing Board will review and determine whether to approve the slate of candidates, including offering positions to runner-up candidates in the order recommended by the Selection of Advisory Boards Committee if Advisory Board members elect not to serve.